 I’ll be honest.
 It was straightforward to implement.
 Our biggest challenge at first was the performance and time-outs when OpenAI first hit the mainstream market.
 They’ve responded with their geofenced services, and the paid plans have made this much more reliable.

-Also well documented are the limits and requirements for how to prompt and break down queries and responses, but to be honest, that’s just a learning curve, not a challenge.
+The limits and requirements for prompting and breaking down queries and responses are also well documented, but to be honest, that’s just a learning curve, not a challenge.

 How is your company addressing ethical considerations when developing AI-powered applications for the Salesforce AppExchange?

-Regarding security, we’re not transferring or recording any data onto our cloud platform that isn’t documented, non-PII, or anonymized against our product licenses.
+Regarding security, we do not transfer or record any data onto our cloud platform that isn’t documented, non-PII, or anonymized against our product licenses.

-For transparency, we’ve communicated through our customer advisory board an advanced notification of what data we share and when.
-We also consulted specific large enterprise customers with regulatory compliance needs before implementing changes.
+For transparency, we’ve notified our customer advisory board in advance of what data we share and when.
+We’ve also consulted specific large enterprise customers with regulatory compliance needs before implementing changes.

-Regarding accountability, all our use of data in AI is optional – our users can disable those integrations if they wish.
+Regarding accountability, all our data use in AI is optional—our users can disable those integrations if they wish.
 When public AI models are used, we add multiple options for them to choose their trusted providers.

 For fairness and guarding against bias, we template our prompts to avoid being a chatbot for AI.
 However, this is where the news from Salesforce on their AI strategy will be most helpful, including implementing data masking to protect customer data from external LLMs.